 Keep Families Together

-Children receive more appropriate and more effective care when they are accompanied by a parent or other caregiver.
+During or after a disaster, children receive more appropriate and more effective care when they are accompanied by a parent or other caregiver.
 Children should not be separated from their families or caregivers to the maximum extent possible during evacuation, transport, sheltering, or the delivery of other services.
-If separation was unavoidable, children should be reunited with their families or caregivers as soon as possible.
+If separation is unavoidable, children should be reunited with their families or caregivers as soon as possible.
 In particular, children must be transported with at least one parent or caregiver during evacuation of medical facilities.

 Shelter and Other Temporary Care Situations

-When emergency sheltering or relocating is required, children will need protection from hazards, direct supervision, and assistance with feeding and personal hygiene tasks.
+When emergency sheltering or relocating is required, children will need protection from hazards and unsafe conditions, direct supervision, and assistance with feeding and personal hygiene tasks.
 Consider the following suggestions for shelter and temporary care:

 Protect Children During Natural Disasters